How Elizabeth Montgomery Worked Her Magic: 'Bewitched' Trivia

-York managed to work through his severe pain for the first 4 Seasons.
+York managed to work through his severe pain for the first four seasons.
 In the middle of Season 5, however, he was run-down and it started to show on camera.
 On the day of filming the “Daddy Does His Thing” episode, he skipped lunch to see his doctor, who was out.
 He was given B-12 and while filming a scene with Maurice Evans on a scaffold (15 feet in the air) the hot lights, exhaustion and medication sent York into a seizure.
 He was rushed to the hospital and never returned to the Bewitched set.
 Some episodes were filmed without Darrin’s character until Dick Sargent took over the role.

 Alice Pearce played the part of the Stephen’s nosy busybody neighbor, Gladys Kravitz.
 She did it so well that even today a nosy neighbor is referred to as a “Gladys Kravitz.”
 When Pearce was 9, she fell from a playground swing and landed on her chin, stunting its growth.
 Her jaw prevented her from landing any leading lady roles when she took up acting, but she was perfect as a comic relief.
 Four months before receiving a phone call from her agent telling her that William Asher wanted her for a role on his new TV show, Pearce was diagnosed with ovarian cancer.
 She had surgery, but the doctors informed her that her case was terminal.
 But she didn’t let any of her co-workers know about her condition, and other than her being a little tired on the set now and then, no one suspected her of being seriously ill.
 Pearce passed away in March 1966, and was awarded an Outstanding Supporting Actress Emmy Award two months after her death.
 Sandra Gould took over the role of Gladys Kravitz for the remainder of the series.

 According to Erin Murphy (Tabitha), Elizabeth Montgomery’s nose wiggle was a camera trick.
 If you look closely, you’ll see that Samantha’s nose never wiggles -- it was actually her upper lip.
 It was even claimed that her mouth moving did move her nose.